Portion Master

 will be recalculated.

-For example, if you change the Key Unit
+For example, if you change the Key Units

 from grams (mass) to liters (volume), the Key Value